See how pharma brands have used the Rare Medical Network to drive disease awareness, physician engagement, and clinical readiness.

 APDS is a rare primary immunodeficiency first identified in 2013, making it unfamiliar to most HCPs.
 Rare Medical Network and Equals 5 collaborated on an integrated content marketing approach to identify and educate healthcare providers — measuring knowledge and interest impact.

 A small biopharma launched a therapy for WHIM syndrome, an ultra-rare primary immunodeficiency.
-Because symptoms present to both hematologists and immunologists, both specialties needed education.
+Because symptoms present to both hematologists and immunologists, both specialties needed engagement.
 With limited budgets, the company required an efficient way to identify and engage high-value HCP leads.